South Brunswick, New Jersey: Roads and highways

 As of May 2010, the township had a total of 192.83 mi of roadways, of which 151.43 mi were maintained by the municipality, 21.09 mi by Middlesex County and 16.75 mi by the New Jersey Department of Transportation and 3.56 mi by the New Jersey Turnpike Authority.

 The most prominent highway passing through South Brunswick is a 3+1/2 mi section of the New Jersey Turnpike (Interstate 95).
 This highway crosses the eastern part of the township, and a few ramps that lead to the toll gate for Interchange 8A pass through the township, with the majority of the interchange just outside the municipality's border in Monroe Township.
 Other major highways that the township also hosts include U.S. Route 1, U.S. Route 130, Route 27 and Route 32.
-A few county routes, such as 535 and 522, pass through the township.
+County Route 535 and County Route 522 pass through the township.

 A number of proposed Turnpike Authority maintained roads were to traverse South Brunswick.
 The first was the Driscoll Expressway which was to start from the Garden State Parkway at exit 80 in Toms River and end 3 mi north of exit 8A along the turnpike in South Brunswick.
 This was cancelled in the 1980s.
 The other proposed road was a west-east spur, Route 92.
 While the majority of the spur was to be in South Brunswick, it was to begin at US 1, just north of the intersection with Ridge Road in South Brunswick, and terminate at the tollgate for Exit 8A.
 However this was cancelled on December 1, 2006.